cfareste/Inception/README.md

 ![Networks and port publishing](https://github.com/user-attachments/assets/014a3906-0328-4b29-9e1d-5b69b02ba59a)

-#### 1.1.5 The Docker entrypoint command and PID 1 👑⚡:
+#### 1.1.5 ENTRYPOINT and PID 1 in Docker 👑⚡:
 We have already seen how to run a container by creating a Dockerfile and building an image from it.
-Using the `ENTRYPOINT` keyword (or `CMD`), we can specify the application or program we want to execute and track within the container.
+Using the `ENTRYPOINT` keyword (or `CMD`), we can specify the script or program that will be executed as the main process inside the container.
 Docker will keep the container alive as long as that executable is running.
-But, which conditions does that executable need to accomplish in order to run the container properly?
+But which conditions must that executable meet for the container to function properly? <br/>

-Docker keeps the container alive as long as the executable is running; once it stops, the container exits
+To answer this question, we need to understand how processes work under the hood.
+In Linux, processes are created within namespaces, and their assigned PID value depends on the namespace in which they are created, receiving the lowest value available.
+Namespaces can be nested, meaning you can create a new process namespace inside another one, and the processes' PIDs created inside the inner namespace will start again from 1. <br/>
+When Linux kernel boots up, it starts a process in user-space called `init` that always gets associated the PID 1.
+The job of `init` is to start other processes, act as the direct or indirect ancestor of all processes, adopt orphaned processes and terminate all processes on shutdown.
+In other words, the `init` process controls the lifecycle of all other processes, from start to finish, including reaping orphaned child processes to avoid zombies.
+PID 1 is special in Linux; it will never receive any signal if the process didn't explicitly create a handle for it, and will only receive `SIGKILL` or `SIGSTOP` if it comes from an ancestor namespace (in the case of `init` process, the ancestor namespace would be the kernel itself).
+To put it simply, you cannot kill or stop the PID 1 process like a regular one. <br/>
+Docker runs container processes inside their own namespace (every container has a namespace associated to it).
+When you execute `docker stop`, a `SIGTERM` signal will be sent to the container's PID 1.
+As we already stated, if that process doesn't have a handle for that signal, it won't receive it.
+In that case, Docker will wait 10 seconds and send a `SIGKILL`.
+Since that last signal is coming from an ancestor namespace (the Docker daemon is outside the container), the container will be killed, therefore stopped.
+It's a good practice to have some sort of `init` process in your containers like Linux does, to ensure all processes are removed when you execute `docker stop`, even though it's not strictly necessary if your application doesn't spawn any children.
+For example, the `tini` program is a lightweight init system for containers.
+Some official images like `python` or `node` use `tini` to manage internal processes. <br/>
+The PID 1 process inside a container is the `ENTRYPOINT` command.
+If the `ENTRYPOINT` is a script (e.g., `ENTRYPOINT [ "bash", "init_service.sh" ]`), then the script itself gets assigned the PID 1.
+If you want a specific command inside the script to run as the PID 1 process, you should use `exec "$@"` inside the script.
+The command `exec` replaces the current shell process for the one passed as argument (similar to `execve` in C), and `$@` expands to all the arguments of the script.
+Then, use the `CMD` instruction in the Dockerfile to specify those arguments.
+The executed command must be a foreground process, meaning it cannot be a daemon or run in the background.
+Docker relies on this process to properly manage the container's lifecycle.

 ## Concepts
-### Docker
-#### What is Docker
-#### How Docker works
-#### VM vs Docker
-#### Docker elements
-##### Common instructions (FROM, RUN...)
-#### Why is PID 1 important
 ### Docker Compose
 #### What is Docker Compose
 #### Differences between using only Docker or Docker Compose